cloud-elements/devportal/docs/elements/quickbooksenterprise/setup.md

 breadcrumbs: /docs/elements.html
 elementId: 195
 elementKey: quickbooksonprem
+g2c: Ground2CloudQbSetup_0.5.20.exe
 parent: Back to Element Guides
 order: 5
 ---

 # API Provider Setup

-To authenticate a {{page.heading}} you need to install Ground2Cloud and the Cloud Elements QuickBooks Connector (CE Connector) on the machine running QuickBooks.
+To authenticate a {{page.heading}} instance you must first run the bundled Ground2Cloud installer for QuickBooks on the machine running QuickBooks.
+The bundled installer walks you through the steps to install Ground2Cloud, the Cloud Elements QuickBooks Connector (CE Connector), and the Intuit QuickBooks SDK.
 Ground2Cloud and the CE Connector enable the Cloud Elements servers to communicate with an on premise installation of Quickbooks Enterprise.
+The Intuit QuickBooks SDK facilitates communication between the connector and QuickBooks.

+Your Cloud Elements CSM or Delivery Manager typically helps with the initial setup of Ground2Cloud and will provide the appropriate installer.

 After you install Ground2Cloud and the CE Connector, use the **Configured Application Name** and **Host Name/IP** to authenticate an element instance.
 If you already installed Ground2Cloud and just need to locate your information, see [Locate Credentials for Authentication](#locate-credentials-for-authentication).
 If you need to install Ground2Cloud, see [Install Ground2Cloud](#install-and-set-up-ground2cloud)